Skip to main content

 Ākonga participate in a structured mathematics programme Monday through Friday, where they have opportunities to participate in small group sessions with teachers, engage in Maths Talks, practise work and extension activities.

-• Use a range of counting, grouping, and equal-sharing strategies with whole numbers and fractions.
+• Number Strategies: Using a range of strategies for counting, grouping, and sharing with whole numbers and fractions.

-• Communicate and explain counting, grouping, and equal-sharing strategies, using words, numbers, and pictures.
+• Equations and Expressions: Explaining their mathematical thinking using words, numbers, and pictures.

 Tauanga | Statistics

-• Conduct investigations using the statistical enquiry cycle:
+• Conducting investigations using the statistical enquiry cycle:

 Ine | Measurement